Hendrix-CS/csci151/labs/codingbat.md

 ## Academic Integrity

+The goal of this lab is for you to get repeated practice writing small programs in Java.
 You must write the solutions with your partners and work together.
-You may ask other students for advice, but remember that
+You may ask the instructors, teaching assistants, and other students for advice, but remember that

 *   You **may not look at any other groups's code**.
 *   You **may not show your code to any other students**.
 *   You **may not look at or copy any solutions you find on the Internet**.
 This includes solutions on the CodingBat site itself.
+*   You **may not use ChatGPT or other similar LLM AI Agents**

 {% include warning.html content="Evidence of any of the above will be treated as a potential violation of the Hendrix Academic Integrity Policy." %}